Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động20/08/2024

-(NLDO) - Scientists are witnessing a continent rising out of the ocean at an extremely rapid rate - something that could have catastrophic consequences.
+(NLDO) - Scientists are witnessing a continent rising out of the ocean at an extremely rapid rate - which could have catastrophic consequences.

 According to Science Alert, the continent that is rising and causing concern is Antarctica.
 That happens because this giant land mass is gradually losing weight.